GenerationSoftware/pooltogether-nextjs-template/README.md

-# PoolTogether Protocol NextJS Template
+# PoolTogether NextJS Template 🌊🏆

 This is a minimal template for a static [NextJS](https://nextjs.org/) app that interacts with the [PoolTogether](https://pooltogether.com/) protocol.